 A: EOBs list a Texas address because our corporate headquarters is located in Texas.
-Regardless of where the services were provided, EOBs go to the corporate office in Texas.
+Regardless of where the services were provided, EOBs are sent to the Texas address.
 Please call if you have more in-depth questions concerning EOBs.
 We are always happy to answer questions.

 Q: What about claiming income for taxes?

 A: The insurance companies send our corporate office a 1099 for all payments we receive and you will receive a 1099 for payments made to you.
-Providers can access their 1099-MISC documents through our payroll company.
+Providers can access their payment history as well as 1099-MISC documents online through our payroll company.